dotnet/wpf/src/Microsoft.DotNet.Wpf/specs/tooltip.md

 [ET] discussed what that really means - whether to act on KeyDown or KeyUp, whether combinations should cause both the combination action and dismiss the tooltip (e.g. should Ctrl+C both copy text and dismiss the tooltip), etc.
 The interpretation given here is the consensus.

+### Design choices, history

+The structure of the new `ShowsToolTipOnKeyboardFocus` properties - an attached property defined by `ToolTipService` and a direct property defined by `ToolTip` - mirrors the structure of the existing placement properties.
+This handles the (frequent) case when there is no ToolTip object, and gives the app flexibility to override the default behavior on a per-class, per-ToolTip, or per-use basis.

 # Summary of behavior changes